 Wherever possible, the SEA team must be responsible for leading out and coordinating consultation efforts related to the SEA (see section 1.10).
-This will ensure that stakeholders fully understand who is conducting the SEA, on whose behalf and the purpose it to fully gain stakeholder support and buy-in to the SEA process (see below).
+This will ensure that stakeholders fully understand who is conducting the SEA, on whose behalf and why it is important to obtain stakeholder support and buy-in to the SEA process (see below).

-In some circumstances the SEA proponent may elect to establish a broad-based, multi-stakeholder Steering Committee for the SEA to provide oversight, advice, support, and guidance (see Chapter 12).
+In some circumstances the SEA proponent may elect to establish a broad-based, multi-stakeholder Steering Committee for the SEA to provide oversight, advice, support, and guidance (see Chapter 14).
 This is a form of collaborative governance that is crucial to tackle multi-sector challenges and to ensure inclusive stakeholder engagement throughout the SEA process.
 It also helps to ensure that the process and outcome are more influential.